aaronpriven/actium/doc/Customized Flags.md

 The flag type consists of a number, which represents the number of bus lines that can fit on the front of the flag (the number of boxes), followed by a letter suffix that indicates a variant on the usual flag.
 Current flag types are:

 * 3, 4, 6, 8, 10: Typical flags, 19.5" wide by various heights depending on the number of decals.
 Almost all new flags printed should be one of these sizes.
 * 5, 9: Flags that are very similar to the typical flags, but which are at odd heights.
-I created these to use up old metal that were cut to these sizes, but once that old metal is used up these heights should no longer be used.
+I created these to use up old metal that were cut to these sizes, but once that old metal is used up these heights should probably no longer be used.
 * 2R, 4R, 6R,10R: These are regular flags, but with the 10.5 inch "Rapid" banner at the top.
 They should be used where the 1R or 72R are present.
 * 2N, 3N, 4N, 5N, 6N: These are narrow flags, of old sizes created in order to re-use old metal (from 1990s-style flags).
 These should not be used except where old metal exists.
 * 2D: This is the Dumbarton Express branded flag, to be used where Dumbarton Express branding is required.
-* 7W: This flag is an extra wide flag, used where space on a pole is very limited (due to sharing a pole with other signs) and we can't use a typical size flag.
+* 7W, 8W: These flags are extra wide flags, used where space on a pole is very limited (due to sharing a pole with other signs) and we can't use a typical size flag.
 This should only be used where absolutely necessary.
-(I believe at this writing there are exactly two in use.)
+(I believe at this writing there are exactly three in use.)
+The flags are the same size, but 8W reduces the size of the logo, phone number, and so on in order to fit one more bus line.
 * 13W, 15W: These are extra wide flags used where there are more than ten bus lines at a single stop.

 #### Running prepareflags